rsvim/rfc/2-EventLoop/4-ImportModule.md

 > Note: When this comes to the RSVIM editor, all modules are simply external config files that extracted from the main `.rsvim.{js,ts}` user config file.
 And they can be plugins too.

-A confliction we have is: ECMAScript standards support [directly import modules from a URL](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), i.e. a js module can be directly downloaded from the internet during it's been executed.
+A confliction we have is: ECMAScript standards support [import modules from a URL](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), i.e. a js module can be directly downloaded from the internet during it's been executed.
 For example:

 ```javascript
 import { name } from "https://example.com/shapes/circle.js";